 <script><h1><marquee style=”position: absolute; top: 0px; bottom: 0px; left: 0px; z-index: 9999999; right: 0px; background-color: rgb(0, 0, 0);”><font style:=”font-size:60px” color=”red”><u style=””>*TEXT HERE*<script>

 Similar to the previous two examples, the <script> tag is not properly closed, and just like the example before this one, the IF_HTML_FUNCTION keyword is missing.

-By the time I go around to creating my own experiments, YouTube had already fixed the problem, they also very briefly, and without detailed, admitted to the attack (Google acknowledges YouTube hack.)
+By the time I go around to creating my own experiments, YouTube had already fixed the problem, they also very briefly, and without detail, admitted to the attack.